Alex Mowatt: 2018–19 season

 Mowatt returned to Barnsley ahead of the 2018–19 season after their relegation to League One.
 He formed a key partnership in midfield with teammate Cameron McGeehan.
 The pair played together in 39 of Barnsley's 46 league matches, Mowatt appearing in all of them.
 Mowatt scored his first goal of the season in a 1–1 draw against Plymouth Argyle on 2 October 2018.
 On 27 October 2018, Mowatt scored the only goal of the game in a 1–0 home victory over Bristol Rovers through a left-footed shot from outside the area.
 On 12 January 2019, Mowatt put in a man of the match performance in a 3–0 victory against Bradford City, assisting the first two goals for Jacob Brown and Kieffer Moore and scoring the third himself.
 Mowatt scored two goals over Easter weekend, the first in a 2–1 victory over Shrewsbury Town at Oakwell on 19 April 2019, the second in a 3–0 over Plymouth Argyle at Home Park on 22 April 2019.

 2019–2021

 Mowatt was named the club's player of the season during the 2019–20 campaign as Barnsley avoided relegation from the Championship with a dramatic win over Brentford on the final day of the season.
 On 9 April 2021, Mowatt was awarded the Championship Player of the Month award as Barnsley pushed for play-offs.

 West Bromwich Albion

 On 2 July 2021, West Bromwich Albion announced Mowatt had followed former Barnsley coach Valérien Ismaël in joining the club.
 He scored his first goal for West Brom in a 4–0 win against Sheffield United on 18 August.

 Middlesbrough (loan)

 On 13 August 2022, Mowatt joined Middlesbrough on loan for the 2022–23 season.

 On 22 May 2024, West Brom announced it had offered the player a new contract.

+Derby County

+After a rejected bid earlier in August 2026, Mowatt joined fellow Championship club Derby County on 14 August, signing a two-year deal for an undisclosed fee, reported to be in the region of £600,000.
+On 15 August, Mowatt made his Derby County debut as a 54th minute substitute for Sam Szmodics in a 2–1 Championship loss at Charlton Athletic.